JoachimGoedhart/Supervising-a-coding-project/README.md

 The loading of packages is a pretty straightforward step that the student knew how to do, so that's nice to start with.
 Loading of data was also treated as a topic in a course, so that went pretty smoothly.
 We spend some time on different ways to check the loaded image data (dimensions, type, and also plotting it).

-Since the nexty steps will be more complicated we visited the [scikit-image site](https://scikit-image.org/docs/stable/auto_examples/), which has very nice examples.
+Since the next steps will be more complicated we visited the [scikit-image site](https://scikit-image.org/docs/stable/auto_examples/), which has very nice examples.
 We tried some of the code snippets, for instance the [mean filters](https://scikit-image.org/docs/stable/auto_examples/filters/plot_rank_mean.html).
 The next step we wanted to work on was segmentation and quantification of ROIs and there's much information in the [Python BioImage Analysis Tutorial](https://github.com/WhoIsJack/python-bioimage-analysis-tutorial), so we decided to first do this tutorial.
 We did the first part (up to '
 Preprocessing') in paired programming (supervised driving) mode and that went well.
 The student was typing the code and this mode brought confidence.
 I could also encourage trying different things (like adding outcommenting code with # for troubleshooting).
 The disadvantage is that concentration on the topic/material was a bit less than when done individually.
 We agreed that the student would continue with the next section in unpaired (unsupoervised) mode.

 It turns out that this material is quite challenging.
 I helped up to the part where thresholding was treated.
 After the section "Manual Thresholding & Threshold Detection" the material becomes (for our purpose) less relevant.
 So I wanted to jump to 'labeling' and quantification.
 So I pointed the student to these resources (with the idea to try these steps on our own images):